ddimaria/wmcp/wmcp-361/README.md

 > The Discount Rate = Opportunity Cost + Riskiness

 The CAPM can be used to estimate the discount rate in efficient markets.
 The Opportunity Cost component is comprised of the risk-free rate.
-The riskiness component is comprised of the risk premium of the asset (the bets of the asset times the market risk premium).
+The riskiness component is comprised of the risk premium of the asset (the beta of the asset times the market risk premium).

 The **law of one price** states that all financial assets are priced via the CAPM and the price reflects the systemic risk of the asset.